fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 # bartok v0.4.3

   - [ ] handle rename, delete, move files for commit
-  - [ ] when "cloning" repo, don't pull all files (instead wait for pull or pull as needed)
+  - [ ] on repo "clone", don't pull all files (instead wait for pull or pull as needed)
   - [ ] terminal has its own cwd not dependent on app cwd
   - [ ] terminal should get cwd and service name from query params
   - [ ] terminal watch mode for js files (+more maybe)